 Bell peppers are best used fresh.
 They can also be stored in a bag in the refrigerator for up to 10 days.
 For longer term storage the fruit should be dried.

-A great tasting addition to any garden, this is an easy to cultivate crop.
+A great tasting addition to any garden, peppers are an easy to cultivate crop.
 Anyone who has ever grown a tomato will be able to grow capsicum.

 An attractive addition to the garden, the bell pepper plant has a reputation as being difficult to grow.
 However with a little extra care your efforts will be rewarded with a crop of bright, sweet fruit.